rcanton/avs-workshop-guide/workshop-guide/module-1/module-1-task-2/index.md

 5. Click **Apply**.
 Then **SAVE** and finally **NO**.

 > **Important**
->The IP address needs to be on a non-overlapping RFC1918 address block, which Wensures connection to the VMs on the new segment.
+>The IP address needs to be on a non-overlapping RFC1918 address block, which ensures connection to the VMs on the new segment.

 **References**: